-Companies operating solely as brokers, freight forwarders, or leasing companies are also required to register and pay $76.
+Companies operating solely as brokers, freight forwarders, or leasing companies are also required to register.

 Companies providing both motor carrier services, as well as broker, freight forwarder, and leasing services are required to pay the fee level set at the motor carrier level.